trywilco/wilco-docs/docs/building-your-quest/writing-quest-texts/message-components.md

 >
 > ![secret-input form]

-A form designed for sharing a secret in an encrepyed manner.
+A form designed for sharing a secret in an encrypted manner.
 Can be used for storing users' private data.

 ```yml
 trigger: